Sambonic/Scrapedin/README.md

 <br></br>
 <a name="legality"></a>
 # Legality
+The MIT License (MIT)

+This project is licensed under the MIT License - see the [LICENSE.md](Scrapedin/LICENSE.md) file for details.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 This project was done for educational purposes and to better understand the intricacies behind data extraction, cleaning and analysis.
 It is crucial to understand that any web scraping or data extraction activities you undertake, including using the Scrapedin module, does not comply with all applicable laws of linkedin and can result in legal consequences.
 It is your responsibility to understand and comply with the legal requirements related to web scraping and data usage.
 Creator of Scrapedin module is not responsible for any misuse or illegal use of the module.